Searching for light neutralinos with a displaced vertex at the LHC: Simulation and event selection

 Inspired by the ATLAS 13-TeV SUSY search for displaced vertices~\cite{Aaboud:2017iio}, we focus on a search strategy that identifies the $\tilde{\chi}^{0}_{1}$ decay products inside the inner tracker as displaced tracks, which can come from the hadronized quarks or the displaced electron from the neutralino decay.

 We use the RPV-MSSM UFO model file implemented in Ref.~{\cite{RPVUFO}}, with flavor diagonal mixing matrices for sfermions.
 We also set the lightest neutralino to be a pure bino in the model spectrum.
 We simulate the process $pp\rightarrow \tilde{\chi}^{0}_{1} e$ in MadGraph 5~\cite{Alwall:2011uj} at $\sqrt{s}=13$ TeV, and generate parton-level LHE events with displaced information.
 The decay widths of the selectron and the lightest neutralino are automatically computed by MadGraph 5.
-Figure~\ref{fig:xsec} shows the production cross section of $pp\to \tilde{\chi}^0_1 e$ divided by $\lambda'^2_{111}$ as a function of the selectron mass, for a fixed neutralino mass of 100 GeV.
+Figure~\ref{fig:xsec} shows the production cross section of $pp\to \tilde{\chi}^0_1 e$ for different values of $\lambda'_{111}$ as a function of the selectron mass, for a fixed neutralino mass of 100 GeV.
 For other neutralino mass values below $\sim 250$ GeV, there are no appreciable differences, so we take only one benchmark neutralino mass of 100 GeV here.
-We note that for Figure~\ref{fig:xsec} and the remaining simulation, we set in the \texttt{run\_card.dat} input of MadGraph 5 that the transverse momentum of the outgoing electron or positron should be at least 10 GeV, and its absolute pseudorapidity should be less than 2.5.
+We note that for Figure~\ref{fig:xsec} and the remaining simulation, we set the kinematic cuts of $p_{T} \geq 10$ GeV and $|\eta|>2.5$ for the outgoing electron or positron at the generation level.

 Events are further read within Pythia 8~\cite{Sjostrand:2014zea} for showering and hadronization.
 We then perform a custom detector simulation within Pythia 8 for electrons, and displaced tracks and vertices.
 We start by selecting events triggering on a prompt, isolated electron with $p_{T}>25$ GeV and with $|\eta| < 2.47$.
 Displaced vertices are then selected from tracks with a high transverse impact parameter, of $|d_{0}|> 2$ mm and $p_{T} > 1$ GeV.
 Vertices are required to be within the inner tracker acceptance, with transverse decay positions $r_{\text{DV}}$ between 4 and 300 mm, as well as longitudinal distance $|z_{\text{DV}}|< 300$ mm.
 Additionally, displaced vertices must have at least 5 tracks and have an invariant mass $m_{\text{DV}} \geq 10$ GeV (for which we assume all the tracks have the mass of the pion).
 These last two cuts define the region where signal is expected to be found free of Standard Model and instrumental background events~\cite{Aaboud:2017iio}.
 In order to further characterize the detector response to displaced vertices within the above mentioned regions, we also make use of the parametrized vertex-level efficiencies provided by ATLAS in Ref.~\cite{Aaboud:2017iio}.
 A similar search for a long-lived right-handed neutrino in the context of a left-right symmetric model was performed in Refs.~\cite{Cottin:2019drg,Cottin:2018kmq}.